Key Points

 What Is A Default On A Credit File?

-Requirements For Home Loan Approval From A Bank
+What Are Bank Requirements For Home Loan Approval With Defaults?

 Defaults on your credit file should not get in the way of you getting approval for a home loan.
 Lenders consider all aspects of your defaults, including the types and number you have, how old they are, whether they are paid or unpaid, and their total dollar value.